BEYOND THESE WALLS…

 The research scientist doesn’t have to think about why her lab was situated on the north side of the building, away from the glare of the sun—only that the airy windowed lab maintains a precise climate without making her feel shut off.
 A lawyer need not understand glass-curtain wall construction, only that the floor-to-ceiling views spur his best thinking.

 Such effortless grace and utility result from intensive planning, coordination, and a sense of shared mission.
 Chicago-based Clayco, a real estate, architecture, engineering, and construction firm, has created hundreds of signature buildings for prominent companies—Amazon, Centene, and Caterpillar, to name a few—since 1984 by emphasizing collaboration and transparency.
-“We’ve worked to align all of the enterprise interests with the clients’ goals,” says Bob Clark, Clayco’s founder and CEO.
+“We’ve worked to align all of the enterprise interests with the clients’ goals,” says Bob Clark, Clayco’s Chairman and Founder.
 As the company’s mantra, “beyond these walls,” makes clear, the primary consideration is more than a physical structure.

 Innovations to Spur Innovation